 Across the 33 baby sign websites they identified, there was a high level of consistency in the types of claims made.
 Nelson traced the source of the evidence for each claim and found that more than 90 percent were based on opinion articles, not science.
 None of the claims relating to reduced tantrums, better self-esteem, or improved parent-child bonding were supported by any evidence at all, opinion or empirical.

 This does not look too good for those hyping such products.
-Because this then brings into question their motives for advertising opinions as facts.
+This then brings into question their motives for advertising opinions as facts.
 Clearly more time should have been taken and more effort put in before jumping the gun to such conclusions.

 Science and Signing